 In this same gentle spirit we are inspired and guided by the values of quality and craftsmanship in our own product curation for the shop.
 We pay close attention to the materials, craftsmanship and production that make objects aesthetically appealing and able to withstand the test of time, mellowing and softening with time and use rather than becoming unusable.

 Our copper products are a beautiful example of these values.
-Whether it is our Copper Tea and Coffee Canisters and our Copper Kettle which are handcrafted in Japan or our Copper Cups and Copper Cake Moulds (coming soon), crafted in the Northern Italian mountains by three generations of copper-craftsmen working side by side, all have been created to exceptionally high standards allowing them to stay in use for decades to come.
+Whether it is our Copper Tea and Coffee Canisters and our Copper Kettle which are handcrafted in Japan or our Copper Cups and Copper Cake Mould and Copper Bunt Cake Mould, crafted in the Northern Italian mountains by three generations of copper-craftsmen working side by side, all have been created to exceptionally high standards allowing them to stay in use for decades to come.
 What’s more, with such care and attention to detail, each object will execute the function it was created for perfectly, making their daily use a joy.

 For example, our copper kettle has the tiniest curve on its spout allowing it to pour perfectly without dripping.
 Similarly, the selection of copper over silicone for our beautiful cake moulds means that your cakes will cook perfectly and evenly (even if you are not an expert baker) through the superior heat-distribution that copper offers over other materials.
 At the same time, the moulds are so pretty that they are perfect for displaying on open shelving or hanging on the wall using the loop provided.
 Finally, the unique patina that forms on all of these copper products through years of use, cannot be recreated through anything other than time.
 It is the careful attention to all of these details in the selection and creation of these simple kitchen tools that makes using them a joy for years to come.
 Their regular use over time will infuse them with a worn soulfulness and their constant presence in our lives ultimately begins to offer that unique stabilising effect that Han and Arendt speak of in their reflections.

-Images above show our Hand Forged Copper Cake Mould (coming soon), Copper Kettle, Copper Tea and Coffee Canisters, Handmade Linen Kitchen Towel and Napkin Sets in Off-White, Handmade Fluted Soup Bowl, Dinner and Side Plates, Stone Washed Dessert Flatware Set and Cake and Pie Server, Classic French Table Glasses, Hand Carved Wooden Coffee Scoop, Shuro Palm Trivets, Brass Coffee Pour Over Stand, Heavy Washed Belgian Linen Tablecloth and Shuro Palm Hand Broom.
+Images above show our Hand Forged Copper Bunt Cake Mould, Copper Kettle, Copper Tea and Coffee Canisters, Handmade Linen Kitchen Towel and Napkin Sets in Off-White, Handmade Fluted Soup Bowl, Dinner and Side Plates, Stone Washed Dessert Flatware Set and Cake and Pie Server, Classic French Table Glasses, Hand Carved Wooden Coffee Scoop, Shuro Palm Trivets, Brass Coffee Pour Over Stand, Heavy Washed Belgian Linen Tablecloth and Shuro Palm Hand Broom.